mylivn-gmbh/jobs/quality-assurance.md

 - Barbeque parties on our rooftop terrace
 - A chill zone with a PlayStation, books and free drinks

-## Benefits
-- A modern, open-plan office in the heart of a thriving business district in Munich
-- Small, well-structured teams with international colleagues
-- Non-hierarchical structure and a fast decision-making process
-- The opportunity to take part in developing a new social network
-- Barbeque parties on our rooftop terrace
-- A chill zone with a PlayStation, books and free drinks

 Send your application to talents@mylivn.com

 ## JOIN US!